 Sources of good saturated fat

-Saturated fats tend to be solid at room temperature, most of them being animal products.
+Saturated fat is solid at room temperature, most of it coming from animal products.
 Sources include:

 - Dark chocolate